xyizko/xo-gis/README.md

 - A new `reports` directory will be created with each repo as its own directory containing its scraped assets

+## Common Problems

+Some repositories may not be scraped properly if it uses _pinned issues_.

 # License

 **TODO**